bonjourjoel/aicodepub/README.md

-# 🤖 What is AICode?
+# 🤖 What is AI Code?

-AICode is a complete **AI coding assistant** solution for Visual Studio Code, based on ChatGPT 5.2.
+AI Code is a complete **AI coding assistant** solution for Visual Studio Code, based on ChatGPT 5.2.
 Use it to:

 - ✅ explore and understand your codebase,
 - ✅ debug, write, or modify code with ChatGPT,